sikozonpc/ToDo-Manager-App/README.md

 Add Databackup option.

-## Future To Do'
-Integrate an Addon for .Net web service;

 # License
 Feel free to commit your changes and requests.
 I would be very interested in any work that originates from this project.
 I would be more than happy to hear from your impressions and results.